Limmen/csle/emulation-system/envs/README.md

   - *Level 8* [level_8](010/level_8): An infrastructure with 26 nodes and several vulnerabilities: SambaCry, Shellshock, CVE-2015-1427, CVE-2015-3306, CVE-2016-100033_1,and SQL injection., as well as SSH, FTP, Telnet servers that can be compromised using dictionary attacks
   - *Level 9* [./level_9](010/level_9): A complex infrastructure with 36 nodes and and several vulnerabilities: SambaCry, Shellshock, CVE-2015-1427, CVE-2015-3306, CVE-2016-100033_1, SQL injection, and brute-force vulnerabilities.
 Further, the infrastructure has IDS monitoring
   - *Level 10* [./level_10](010/level_10): An infrastructure with 16 nodes and several vulnerabilities: SambaCry, Shellshock, CVE-2015-1427, CVE-2015-3306, CVE-2016-100033_1,and SQL injection., Pengine Server RCE Exploit, as well as SSH, FTP, Telnet servers that can be compromised using dictionary attacks
   - *Level 11* [./level_11](010/level_11): A complex infrastructure with 36 nodes and and several vulnerabilities: SambaCry, Shellshock, CVE-2015-1427, CVE-2015-3306, CVE-2016-100033_1, SQL injection, and brute-force vulnerabilities.
 Further, the infrastructure has IDS monitoring
+  - *Level 12* [./level_12](010/level_12): A simple software-defined networking environment

 ## Useful commands: